 Here’s a space shovel, and the Dark Side of the Moon rock.
 Har.
 Har.
 Har.

 Remember that time people were on the news happy-crying and cheering in a room after they managed to park a billion-dollar robot on a different planet?
 This is where it happened.
 And I sat in it.
 It’s probably the coolest thing I did that day, and it had nothing to do with the (really low) temperature of artificially cooled air flowing in.

 And this is where the real magic happens.
 This is the cleanroom rovers (and all manner of other spacecrafts) are born in.
 That day, they were testing an Earth orbiter, scheduled to sail in either December or January.

 After this, it was off to Hell.
 Matt and Erin of Atlas Obscura set up a hike to Devils Gate following the tour, and dispensed all kinds of knowledge on John (or Jack, or Marvel) Parsons, and his dichotomous life balancing science and the occult.

-My takeaway from it though was that it is really unimpressive in person1, especially if you don’t believe in spirits and other gaseous beings.
+My takeaway from it though was that it is really unimpressive in person ((except for graffiti in the tunnel that you can only see with a flashlight)), especially if you don’t believe in spirits and other gaseous beings.
 What was great, though, is knowing that once upon a time at that very spot, Jack Parsons, the greatest rocket engineer of his day, jerked off into the wind with L. Ron Hubbard looking on as Parsons’ seed was blown away into the wind in the hopes of raising Babalon, the Scarlet Woman and the Mother of Abominations.